tda-homcloud/homcloud-website/source/README.html.md

 * Apple Silicon Mac (M1) with miniforge3
 * Windows (64bit)

-Under any system, python 3.7 or newer versions are required.
+Under any system, Python 3.8 or newer versions are required.

 # INSTALL